MRI (Magnetic Resonance Imaging)

 Preparation for all patients (before arrival):

-This includes any wigs, clip hair extensons, metallic beading and metallic hair ties.
+This includes any wigs, hair extensions (clip or copper bindings), metallic beading and metallic hair ties.

 No magnetic eyelashes also on parent/caregiver accompanying patient into the MRI room

-MRI can damage their components.
+MRI can damage some CGM sensors.
 Some many manufacturers may offer a free replacement because of the medical need for an MRI.
 Please consult with your physician/health-care provider.

 Preparation for parents/caregivers: